luludak/DiTOX/README.md

 4. Run by doing `python main.py`

 By this setting, DiTOX will load the respective configuration and perform the necessary runs for the batch of models selected.
+For demonstration purposes, we have included 10 images and set the configuration to fetch and run all `YOLO` and `MobileNet` models from ONNX hub.

 When run, DiTOX will generate an output file based on the value set in the `general/report_file_base_rel_path` parameter.
 However, DiTOX will split the first `_chunk` encountered and replace it with "<starts_from>_<limit>.json` based on the configuration.
 If the experiments are chunked, it will generate multiple files, each with its respective range.
 If you replace your base file, make sure it ends with `_chunk`.

 Configuration: